solidusjs/solidus/documentation/installing-solidus.md

 # Installing Solidus

+Installing node.js and npm
+-------------------------------------------------------------------------------------------

-### Overview
+### What's Node.js?

-The heart of Solidus is a node.js server used to fetch JSON and serve pages.
-It can be easily run on a Mac or PC for development.
-It’s also [easily deployed](#) for production and has been [battle tested](http://sparkart.com) running sites serving millions of monthly pageviews.
+Node server written in JavaScript that is comprised of multiple modules installed by npm.Modules are very granular, which is good.
+If one module doesn't work out, it can be replaced by another.

 ### Why node?

 [node.js](http://nodejs.org) is naturally the best way to work with JSON data on a server — everything is just JavaScript.
 This also makes it easy to share code and data with the browser.
 When the server and browser can work together in harmony, a superfast, seamless experience for visitors is the result.
 On top of this, the incredibly talented node community is hard at work on new ways to solve common challenges such as [working with assets](http://gruntjs.org) and [superfast page serving](http://expressjs.org).

-Installing node.js and npm
--------------------------------------------------------------------------------------------

-### What's Node.js?

-Node server written in JavaScript that is comprised of multiple modules installed by npm.Modules are very granular, which is good.
-If one module doesn't work out, it can be replaced by another.

 **[Download an Installer](http://nodejs.org/download)**